 H.U.E Podcast – Redeeming the Race Narrative

 Heal.
 Unite.
-Engage. – Cultivating transformative unity in our homes, circles of influence and churches through informed, Christ-centered, cross-cultural perspective and actionable faith.
+Engage. – Cultivating transformative unity in our homes, circles of influence and churches through informed, Christ-centered, cross-cultural perspectives and actionable faith.

 H-O-P-E… A 4 Letter Word

 HOPE is a four-letter word.
-It’s risqué and can be spoken with anger or disgust.
-The difference is that the meaning is not crude.
+It’s risqué and can be spoken with derision or disgust.
+The difference is that the definition of HOPE is not crude.
 Webster’s dictionary defines HOPE as a feeling of expectation and desire for a certain thing to happen.
-But if you study the biblical definition of HOPE the meaning is far more dynamic.
+If you study the biblical definition of HOPE the meaning is even more dynamic.
 There are two parts to the definition:

 - The essence or very nature of a promise (Acts 26:6); An act/action (Acts 26:7); Requires belief in potential or promise (Romans 4:18); Expectancy (Acts 28:20); Produced by character (Romans 5:4); Deliverance (Romans 8:20)